syngit-org/syngit/README.md

 ## Description

-Sounds cool, isn't it? **But what is the difference with the other Gitops CD tools such as Flux or ArgoCD?**
+Sounds cool, isn't it?

+**What is the difference with the other Gitops CD tools such as Flux or ArgoCD?**

 The main approach of these tools is to pull changes from the remote git repository to apply them on the cluster. syngit does the opposite : it pushes the changes that you made on the cluster to the remote git repository.